-5.C.5 For Emission Points AA-004a, AA-004b, AA-005, AA-018, and AA-027, the permittee shall report any deviations of the Operating Plan in accordance with Condition 5.A.4.
-The information shall include, but not be limited to, a description of the deviation, cause, duration, and resolution or corrective actions taken to return the control equipment within the normal operating range(s) identified in the MDEEQ approved Operating Plan.
+5.C.5 For Emission Points AA-004a, AA-004b, AA-005, AA-017, AA-018, and AA-027, the permittee shall report any deviations of the Operating Plan in accordance with Condition 5.A.5.
+The information shall include, but not be limited to, a description of the deviation, cause, duration, and resolution or corrective actions taken to return the control equipment within the normal operating range(s) identified in the MDEQ approved Operating Plan.

-5.C.6 For Emission Point AA-027, the permittee shall submit deviation reports in accordance with Condition 5.A.5 for any operational periods when the monitored combustion chamber temperature falls below the required value identified in Section 3.B.
-The information in the report shall include the cause, duration, and resolution or corrective action(s) taken to return the combustion chamber temperature to the proper value.
+5.C.6 For Emission Point AA-027, the permittee shall report in accordance with Condition 5.A.5 any periods of operation where the monitored combustion chamber temperature falls below the required value.
+The report shall include the cause, duration, and resolution or corrective action(s) taken to return the combustion chamber temperature to the proper value.